lichendust/meander/readme.md

 You can set a header anywhere in the text, but it will only take effect on the following page: set a new header before a manual page-break then.

-Headers and footers are also valid title page elements in Meander, so if you're just setting one for the entire document, feel free to set them there; useful for using the feature while maintaining compatibility.
+Headers and footers are also valid title page elements in Meander, so if you're just setting a single one for the entire document, you should do it this way — it's useful for maintaining compatibility with other Fountain tools.

 ### Counters

-Sometimes, numerical counters are useful for tracking values across a screenplay, independently of say, the scene numbers or the page count.
+Sometimes, you might want a numerical counter for tracking values across a screenplay, independently of say, the scene numbers or the page count.

 Meander's syntax for this is a pound sign `#` followed by a keyword of your choice.
 This word should be made of only letters and underscores and is written in ALL CAPS by convention —